Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 It can be any behaviour which causes ‘harassment, alarm or distress to one or more persons not of the same household’ and can include:

-The partnership recognises that crime, fear of crime and anti-social behaviour are all concerns for local people and together the agencies are working hard to tackle them.
-For more information see our Preston community safety partnership page.
+Preston community safety partnership recognises that crime, fear of crime and anti-social behaviour are all concerns for local people and together the agencies are working hard to tackle them.

-For information and advice, police performance and an interactive map showing crimes committed in your area visit the police.uk website.
+The Police provide information and advice, performance and an interactive map showing crimes committed in your area.